 The majestic Cliffs of Moher are 214m high at their highest point and range for 8 kilometres along the western coast of County Clare.
 The Cliffs of Moher take their name from a ruined promontory fort "Mothar", which was demolished during the Napoleonic wars to make room for a signal tower.

 Also in Clare, a visit to the Burren is a must.
 It is an expansive area of limestone rock, including imposing mountains, as well as tranquil valleys with gently meandering streams.
 With its extraordinary array of flora and wildlife, and megalithic tombs and monuments older than Egypt's pyramids, the Burren creates a tapestry of colour and a seductively magical aura.

-We receommend two very different styles of properties in this region...
-The first is Gregans Castle - an old manor house perched atop Corkscrew Hill, which is a haven of peace and tranquility.
+We recommend two very different styles of properties in this region...
+The first is Gregans Castle - an old manor house perched atop Corkscrew Hill, which is a haven of peace and tranquillity.

 Closer to the Atlantic ocean the quaintly beautiful Moy House snuggles into the rocks and offers visitors inspiring ocean views.